ewcross/42miniRT/README.md

 ## Some examples of generated scenes

-A simple sphere illuminated by two spot lights.
+A simple sphere illuminated by two spot lights:

 <img src="sphere.png" align="middle" width="600" height="400" />

-The same sphere, this time with another nearby, and a single spot.
+The same sphere, this time with another nearby, and a single spot:

 <img src="planet.png" width="600" height="400" />

-A cylinder, viewed from one end.
+A cylinder, viewed from one end"

 <img src="cylinder.png" width="600" height="400" />

 A horizontal plane, a sphere and a cylinder.
-Two spots, one above and one inside the cylinder.
+Two spots, one above and one inside the cylinder:

 <img src="sphere-cylinder-plane.png" width="600" height="400" />